A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding: Methodology

 \subsubsection{Experimental Setup and Results}

-We set $N_q = 10$, corresponding to the 10 non-verbal types in Table~\ref{tab:frame_training_non_verbal_clips}.
+We set $N_q = 10$, corresponding to the 10 NV types in Fig.~\ref{fig:frame_model_test_result_and_nv_samples}.
 Both encoder and decoder have 6 layers.
-The model is fine-tuned using LoRA \cite{hu2022lora} for 300 epochs with a batch size of 64 per GPU on 8 H100 GPUs, using a learning rate of $1 \times 10^{-4}$ with warm-up and cosine annealing.
-After training, the model achieves a frame-level F1-score of around 91\% on three test splits.
-Additional details are provided in the Appendix.
+The model is fine-tuned with LoRA~\cite{hu2022lora} for 300 epochs on 8 H100 GPUs, using a batch size of 64 per GPU.
+The learning rate is set to $1 \times 10^{-4}$, with a 5\% warm-up followed by cosine annealing.
+See Appendix for details.
+After training, the model achieves a frame-level F1-score of around 91\% on three test splits (Fig.~\ref{fig:frame_model_test_result_and_nv_samples}).
+With a similar number of training samples, \texttt{[gasp]} is relatively difficult to perceive and detect, whereas \texttt{[snore]} and \texttt{[yawn]} are easier to distinguish due to their distinctive acoustic patterns.
+Similarly, \texttt{[breath]} performs slightly worse than \texttt{[crying]} and \texttt{[throatclearing]}.
+Overall, the frame-level detection model performs relatively poorly on \texttt{[gasp]} and \texttt{[yawn]} due to limited training samples, but performs well on other NV types.
+Notably, even when trained solely on English speech, the model performs well on Chinese test data, demonstrating strong language-agnostic capabilities and potential for scalability.